 A SEMP helps to integrate environmental considerations into whole-school planning.
 It helps to implement changes to school culture and everyday practices and to apply the principles of ecologically sustainable development across all school activities.

-A SEMP Guide and SEMP planning template (see attachment below) have been developed to assist you in creating your school environmental management plan.
-The template can be adapted to your school community, branding and local priorities.
+SEMP planning templates (SEMP_1, SEMP_2) have been developed to assist you in creating your school environmental management plan.
+These short templates can be adapted to your school community, branding and local priorities.
 If you would like a more comprehensive planning document consider these issues.

 A finished plan is only useful if there is ownership and willingness by the school community to implement it.
 In developing the plan it is useful to consider the following: